Skip to main content

 • graphics

-• “The pixelated 3D aesthetic and end-of-the-world in a quiet neighborhood was compelling enough for me, as well as the expected cultural Easter eggs and sense of eerily familiar streets and people, but this game delivers something more than it seems at first.”
+• “The pixelated 3D aesthetic and end-of-the-world atmosphere in a quiet neighborhood were compelling, with cultural easter eggs and eerily familiar streets and people, but this game delivers more than it seems at first.”

-• “The graphics are that sweet spot of nostalgic PS1 influence with some added modern lighting and particles.”
+• “The graphics hit that sweet spot of nostalgic PS1 influence with added modern lighting and particles, perfectly complementing the music, sound, and tight, responsive controls.”

 • music